The development of data protection: from the GDPR to global standards

-The topic of data protection has gained enormous importance in recent years.
-From the introduction of the General Data Protection Regulation (GDPR) to the discussion about global data protection standards, there has been a clear shift towards internationally uniform privacy protection.
+The topic Data protection has gained enormously in importance in recent years.
+From the introduction of the General Data Protection Regulation (GDPR) to the discussion about global data protection standards, there is a clear shift towards internationally uniform protection of personal data.
+Privacy recognizable.
 This article examines the development of data protection and highlights key aspects such as GDPR compliance, global data protection standards and international data protection guidelines.

 Data protection development: a historical overview

-The development of data protection has its roots in the 1970s, when technological progress and digitalization triggered the first concerns about privacy.
+The development of data protection has its roots in the 1970s, when technological progress and digitization raised the first concerns about data protection.
+Privacy triggered.
 At that time, countries such as Germany and Sweden passed the first data protection laws to prevent the misuse of personal data.
 These laws formed the basis of modern data protection and provided important impetus for the creation of further legal regulations.

 With the spread of the internet in the 1990s, the need to raise data protection to a new level grew.
 The increasing internationalization of data processing presented national legislators with challenges.
 Data was processed and stored across borders.
 The EU recognized the importance of uniform regulation and adopted the Data Protection Directive (Directive 95/46/EC) in 1995.
-For the first time, it obliged member states to create and harmonize their own data protection laws.
-This directive focused on transparency and consent when collecting data and was therefore a milestone in European data protection.
+For the first time, it obliged the member states to create their own data protection laws and to harmonize them.
+This directive focused on Transparency and Consent in data collection and was thus a milestone in European data protection.

 The next decisive step was taken with the General Data Protection Regulation (GDPR), which was adopted in 2016.
 It has been binding in all EU member states since May 2018.
-In contrast to the Data Protection Directive, the GDPR is directly applicable law that does not have to be transposed into national law first.
-It sets new standards with regard to the rights of data subjects, the responsibility of companies and data protection requirements.
+In contrast to the Data Protection Directive, the GDPR directly applicable law that does not first have to be transposed into national law.
+It sets new standards with regard to the rights of data subjects, the responsibility of companies and the requirements for data protection.
 Particular attention was paid to the principle of data minimization, the obligation to report data protection violations and the high fines for violations.

 Global data protection standards - GDPR as a role model

 At the same time, other countries also continued to develop their data protection laws.
-In 2018, for example, the US state of California passed the California Consumer Privacy Act (CCPA), which pursues similar goals to the GDPR.
-In Asia, on the other hand, countries such as Japan and South Korea are relying on a combination of national regulations and adaptations to international standards.
-This shows that data protection is increasingly being perceived as a global challenge that requires a coordinated approach.
+In 2018, for example, the US state of California passed the California Consumer Privacy Act (CCPA), which has similar objectives to the GDPR pursued.
+In Asia, on the other hand, countries such as Japan and South Korea rely on a combination of national regulations and adaptations to international standards.
+This shows that data protection is increasingly perceived as a global challenge that requires a coordinated approach.

 Overall, the development of data protection is characterized by a continuous evolution from individual national laws to a global approach.
 It is clear that data protection today is not only a legal issue, but also an economic and social one.
 The need to harmonize data protection standards internationally is becoming increasingly urgent in view of the ongoing digitalization and globalization of the economy.

 The GDPR is one of the strictest data protection laws in the world and sets new standards for the handling of personal data.
-It requires companies to take comprehensive measures to ensure compliance with the GDPR.
-This has led to increased awareness of data protection issues not only within the EU, but also worldwide.
+It requires companies to take comprehensive measures to ensure compliance with the GDPR to ensure data protection.
+This has led to an increased awareness of data protection issues not only within the EU, but also worldwide.

 GDPR compliance - a challenge for companies